UniMath/agda-unimath/HOWTO-INSTALL.md

 #### Autoformatting

-For your convenience, the VSCode workspace configuration includes several automatic formatting functions.
+For your convenience, the VSCode workspace configures several automatic formatting functions.
 These functions continuously correct minor formatting mistakes, ensuring a smoother coding experience.

 ### Note on the library's use of Unicode characters